 The consolidated financial statements have been prepared on a historical cost convention and on an accrual basis, except for the following material items that have been measured at fair value as required by relevant IFRS:

 - i.
 Derivative financial instruments; - ii.
 Certain financial assets and liabilities measured at fair value (refer accounting policy on financial instruments); - iii.
-Share based payment transactions; - iv.
-Defined benefit and other long-term employee benefits environment in which the entity operates.
-All financial information presented in Indian rupees has been rounded to the nearest million except share and per share data.
+Share based payment transactions: - iv.
+Defined benefit and other long-term employee benefits

 (c) Functional and presentation currency